-• When analyzing a performance problem you will want to determine if it is a one-time only problem or has happened before.
+When analyzing a performance problem you will want to determine if it is a one-time only problem or has happened before.

-• You will want to determine how your system is behaving throughout an entire day.
+- You will want to identify if there are any patterns or trends.
+For example, does a particular lock problem always happen on Tuesday at around 10 AM? - You will want to determine how your system is behaving throughout an entire day.
 For example you may observe that during the night your system experiences much more I/O wait than during the day.